 The museum is happy to facilitate an Earth Rocks Webelos Adventure with scout groups.
 Please contact the museum to arrange a date/time.

-I'd like my group to participate in an educational program at the Clarence R. Smith Mineral Museum.
-What's next?
+I'd like my group to participate in an educational program.
+What do I do next?

 - Consider the specifications of your visit.
 Some things to think about ahead of time include: